 - Digestive issues

-To help create a more enjoyable season, consider these tips from Dr. Rhonda Randall, chief medical officer of UnitedHealthcare Employer & Individual:
+Consider these tips from Dr. Rhonda Randall, chief medical officer of UnitedHealthcare Employer & Individual:

 - Know your time and spending limits.
 To avoid a busy schedule that may have you feeling overwhelmed, learn to say no to some invitations.
 In cases where you can’t, try to find something else that can come off your calendar, so you don’t overextend yourself.
 Financial pressures can cause stress during and after the holidays.
 Set a realistic budget and stick to it.
 If money is tight, find low- and no-cost ways to show appreciation for the people in your life.

 Heading into the holidays with a plan for handling stress may be the best gift you can give yourself and the people who’ll share the season with you.